 The Superior Court of California, County of San Diego, has established an electronic filing program for civil cases that will allow for the electronic filing and imaging of documents through the court Civil Case Management System (CCMS) V3 system in accordance with Code of Civil Procedure section 1010.6 and California Rules of Court, Rule 2.250, et seq.
 The electronic filing program applies to all cases assigned to an electronic filing department of the San Diego Superior Court.
-Other case types, including construction defect and JCCP coordinated actions, and additional civil, probate, and small claims departments will be added court-wide as services and functionality become available.
 Upon filing a new action, you will be notified whether CCMS V3 electronic filing is available or required for your case, including the specific requirements and procedures for utilizing the electronic filing program.
 If a party is notified the case is subject to the requirements of the new CCMS V3 electronic filing program, the electronic filing requirements must be followed unless a party to the proceeding brings an ex parte application, in writing, to be excused from the program.
-(Adopted 1/1/2012)
+(Adopted 1/1/2012; Rev.1/1/2014)